kgrid-objects/opioid-collection/README.md

 ```

 ### Install
-In order to use the MOpen Opioid Knowledge Objects you need KGrid Activator running.
-Refer to [KGrid Activator](http://kgrid.org/kgrid-activator/) deployment details.
+In order to use the MOpen Opioid Knowledge Object Collection you need to have an instance of the KGrid Activator up and running.
+To do this, refer to [KGrid Activator](http://kgrid.org/kgrid-activator/) deployment details.
 Once you have [KGrid Activator](http://kgrid.org/kgrid-activator/) up and running you will need to add the [MOpen Opioid](https://github.com/kgrid/mopen-opioid-collection/releases/latest) KOs to the existing shelf.

  1. Download the released MOpen Opiod KOs self (opid_shelf.zip) from github [MOpen-Opioid Collection](https://github.com/kgrid/mopen-opioid-collection/releases/latest)